 What Does Assisted Living Provide?

-Assisted Living Facilities provides residents round-the-clock support with personal care, daily living activities (ADLs), and tasks in a home-like community.
-As a result, residents lead a healthier lifestyle with a built-in social life.
+Assisted Living Facilities provide residents round-the-clock support with personal care, daily living activities (ADLs), and tasks in a home-like community.
+As a result, residents lead healthier lifestyles with a built-in social life.

-Basic assisted living homes services include aid with everyday hygiene, dressing, grooming, housekeeping, dining, laundry, transportation, and coordination.
+Basic assisted living home services include aid with everyday hygiene, dressing, grooming, housekeeping, dining, laundry, transportation, and coordination.
 As well as medication management and a community event calendar.

 When all household tasks are covered, time can be enjoyed in a safe and engaging environment that is designed to promote independence and social connections.

 Some assisted living homes have Memory Care Units, providing specialized care for residents facing the challenges of Alzheimer’s, Dementia, and other types of memory impairment.

 Benefits of Assisted Living

 According to research, seniors who move to a retirement community live 7-10 years longer.
 Improvement in the quality of life will help slow down cognitive decline while keeping residents healthier and happier.
 You can have peace of mind when there is 24-hour staff available for the safety, care, and support of your loved one.

 When do you know if assisted living is the right choice?
 You might have plenty of questions about assisted living, and we are here for you.
 It is best to think back over the past year if your loved one is having issues with the following: